garmaar/aws-cloud-resume/README.md

 - Amazon CloudFront
 - CloudFront Origin Access Control (OAC)

 The S3 bucket remains private and only CloudFront can access the website content.
 The website is delivered through HTTPS using CloudFront.

----

-## Serverless Visit Counter
+### Serverless Visit Counter

 The project includes a serverless backend to track page visits.

-Architecture:

 ```
 GET /visits
+  |
+  v
 API Gateway
   |
   v
 AWS Lambda
   |
   v
 Amazon DynamoDB
 ```

 The Lambda function uses Python and boto3 to update the DynamoDB counter.